intelailabpage/intelailabpage.github.io/_posts/2023-03-29-graph-ltvu.md

 ---
 layout: post
-title: "Graph-LTVU: software library for long-term video understanding based on spatio-temporal graphs"
+title: "Graph-LTVU: A software library for long-term video understanding based on spatio-temporal graphs"
 date: 2023-03-29
 author: <a href="https://subarnatripathi.github.io/"> Subarna Tripathi </a>
 excerpt: "Graph-LTVU is an open-sourced toolbox for long-term video understanding based on spatio-temporal graph-based representations."